nmiller2379/Advanced-Data-Structures/14-hash-table/HASH-TABLE.md

 Be sure to write your code to account for collisions!

+HINT: Use a prime number, such as 37, to hash your keys

 Note: The remove method tests won't pass until the add and lookup methods are correctly implemented.